 Amazon.com, Inc. or Amazon is a technology company based in the United States.
 It is currently the largest Internet retailer in the world in terms of revenue and market capitalization.
-Furthermore, it is one of the Big Five technology companies in the U.S. alongside Apple, Facebook, Google, and Microsoft.
+Furthermore, it is one of the Big Five technology companies in the U.S. alongside Apple, Meta or Facebook, Google or Alphabet, and Microsoft.
 The company has also evolved beyond its e-commerce structure and into a comprehensive retail and technology conglomerate.
 Nonetheless, this article explores and discusses the notable elements in the business strategy of Amazon.

 Facts About the Business Strategy of Amazon